 My grandfather Walter John Jefferies was born on the 20th March 1880.
 As said above he worked with his bother Peter as a shop assistant in Peter's greengrocery business and, later for John Stacey in his greengrocery business where he must have met and later, on the 27th February 1907, married my grandmother Gertrude Emma Stacey.
 More on these two later but their relationship was not welcomed by the Staceys and permission to marry was said to have been grudging.
 Walter had got a job as an installer of laundry equipment such as steam boilers for the Woodall-Duckham Company, and there are photos of him on site.
 He seems to have had very little formal education beyond the basics but he was always interested in a range of things mechanical, he had a book dated in the early 1900's that discussed the merits of automobiles powererd by steam, gas, petrol and electricity!
 He died in Leamington Spa in 1963.

 Albert Henry Jefferies was born on 10th March 1882.
-He was the only son to go into his father's business of Boot repairer and took overy the business on his father's death.
+He was the only son to go into his father's business of boot repairer and took over the business on his father's death.
 He married Alice Mary Spencer on 4 August 1926 in Croydon.
 Almarie, as she was usually known, had been in the boot and shoe business before marriage and was a qualified chiropodist.
 Apart from continuing the Jefferies shop in Streatham they also had a business in Croydon, her family town and practised there.
 Albert was also in touch with the American Jefferies around 1940, writing to George Atkin Jefferies.

 The last child of Peter and Sarah was Charles Edward Jefferies, born on the 15th March 1888 and died, age 11 in July 1899.